Scille/parsec-cloud/docs/rfcs/1013-parsec-account.md

 from scratch (i.e. the user has lost access to his previous vault).
 Further operations are then needed (see [RFC 1014](1014-account-vault-for-device-stored-on-server.md)) to regain access to the content of the old vault.

-### 3.6 - New Parsec action URL for email-validated operations
+### 3.6 - New validation code for email-validated operations

 The Parse Account relies on email address validation for multiple operations: